-Ken needed a home and help with addiction.
-Margaret, grieving her motherís death, needed a home and a job.
-A hand out wasnít enough; both needed a hand up.
-Samaritan Ministry helps neighbors who are homeless, unemployed, or hurting, to transform their lives.
-Through the Next Step program, caseworkers coach participants to take small, manageable steps toward their life goals.
-At three service centers in Greater Washington, they meet with their caseworkers in a supportive home-like environment complete with telephones, computers, and high-speed internet.
-Volunteers provide basic necessities: personal hygiene items, food, interview attire, email address, phone number, DC identification, and Metro card.
-Support services Ė such as computer training and resume writing Ė make some steps easier.
-Retreats and support groups encourage those living with HIV/AIDS, while a burial assistance program supports grieving families.
-Samaritan Ministry aids anyone in need -- regardless of religious affiliation.
-Last year, over 4,000 volunteers helped over 1,100 people take their Next Step.
-You can be part of their journey.
+Ken needs a home and help with addiction.
+Margaret, grieving her motherís death, needs a home and a job.
+A handout isnít enough; they need a hand up.
+Samaritan Ministry works with homeless, unemployed, or hurting neighbors to transform their own lives.
+At five locations, caseworkers coach participants to take small, manageable next steps toward their life goals.
+In home-like environments with telephones, computers, and high-speed internet, volunteers provide computer training, resume writing, and tutoring.
+Basic necessities like personal hygiene items, food, interview attire, email addresses, phone numbers, and Metro cards are provided.
+Intensive, personal training transforms unemployed individuals into job- ready employees.
+Samaritan Ministry aids anyone in need, regardless of religious affiliation.
+Last year, more than 300 volunteers gave 15,731 hours to support over 1,800 people taking their next step.
+You can be part of the journey.

 Headquarters: DC-Ward 4